What is PATAS?

 PATAS is a social organization that provides social action to promote public understanding of atheism and agnosticism in the country.
 We stand for reason, science, humanism, and the secularization of our nation.

-- To promote public understanding about atheism and agnosticism; the elimination of myths and misconceptions about atheism and agnosticism.
+– To promote public understanding and the elimination of myths and misconceptions about atheism, agnosticism, and Humanism.

-- To be socially responsible by replacing superstitious imperatives with rational secular solutions
+– To be socially responsible by replacing superstitious imperatives with rational and secular solutions.

-- To ensure the camaraderie and harmonious information exchange between Filipino atheists and agnostics.
+– To encourage camaraderie and harmonious information exchange among Filipino atheists and agnostics.